kevinohara80/nforce/README.md

 **nforce** provides an optional, built-in function for auto-refreshing access tokens when able it's able to.
 This requires you are using the web-server flow and you've requested the right scope that returns you a refresh_token.
-The username/password flow is also supported.
+The username/password flow is also supported if using single-user mode.

 To enable auto-refreshes, you just need to set the `autoRefresh` argument when creating your connection...